-Under the FASB ASC requirements for external financial reporting by not-for-profit organizations, net assets and the flow of those assets are classified in three net asset categories according to the existence or absence of donor-imposed restrictions.
-In addition, in fiscal year 2009 the University implemented net asset classification of endowment funds subject to an enacted version of the Uniform Prudent Management of Institutional Funds Act (UPMIFA) and enhanced disclosures for all endowment funds.
-For further discussion of the classification of donor-restricted endowment funds and disclosures about both donor-restricted and board-designated endowment funds, see note 5 to the consolidated financial statements.
+Net assets and the flow of those net assets are classified in three net asset categories according to the existence or absence of donor-imposed restrictions.
+For further discussion of the classification of donor-restricted endowment funds and disclosures about both donor-restricted and board-designated endowment funds, see note 9 to the consolidated financial statements.